 The Legendary era begins with the five Model Rulers starting with Huangdi, the Yellow Emperor ➚黄帝Huángdì [2718 BCE - 2598 BCE] who is credited with inventing many of China's key technologies.
 His wife the Empress Leizu is said to have pioneered innovations such as silk production.
 The traditional numbering of years starts at the year of the Yellow Emperor's birth.
 He is considered the founder of China and all Chinese people claim descent from him.
-The term 'yellow' comes from the time period in which he lived, each period was named according to the cycle of Daoist five elements and 'yellow' is associated with the 'earth element'.
+The term 'yellow' comes from the name of the time period in which he lived, each period was named according to the cycle of Daoist five elements and 'yellow' is associated with the 'earth element'.
 His burial place is reputed to be at Huangling north of Xi'an.
 He was followed by Zhuanxu; Ku; Yao and Shun according to the Han historian Sima Qian, each is believed to have made some contribution to Chinese culture (tea, silk, agriculture, administration, fishing, weiqi, calendar, Yi Jing, medicine etc.).
 Emperor Yao is credited with devising the calendar and a system of rituals.
 He is regarded as the Model Emperor against whom all other emperors were measured and found lacking.
 Confucius frequently mentions Yao as the example of the correct way to rule.
 Northern China produced pottery; silk and worked with jade (for the manufacture of weapons and ceremonial vessels).
 Emperor Shun was commended for his care of his blind father; he set perhaps the most important precedent by selecting his successor ‘Yu the Great’ 大禹 on merit rather than by birthright.
-It is inaccurate to consider China as a unified 'empire' or 'nation' at this stage, there were a number of independent kingdoms with little interaction between them; the traditional historical record gives a false sense of unity.
+However, it is inaccurate to consider China as a unified 'empire' or 'nation' at this stage, there were a number of independent kingdoms with little interaction between them; the traditional historical record gives a false sense of unity.

 At this early stage, long before iron and bronze were available, civilization revolved around simple agriculture close to the Yellow and Wei Rivers (in modern day Shanxi, Henan provinces).
 Yu the Great, the founder of the dynasty, is the main legendary figure from this period.
 He is believed to have divided the country into nine regions (and hence a name for China ‘nine regions’ (九洲jiǔ zhōu), and more importantly built flood defenses on the Yellow River.
-Rather than just building banks and levees he chose to build canals to redirect the water.
+Rather than just building banks and levees he chose to build canals and sluices to redirect the water.
 Handicrafts such as silk weaving grew in importance.
 The first cities with tamped earth walls were built.
-One fragment of a ‘sui’ or farmer's calendar has been dated to this period.
+One fragment of a 岁 suì or farmer's calendar has been dated to this period.
 During the Xia dynasty the Chinese script was further refined and used extensively for record keeping.
-A lack of archaeological dating evidence has made the confirmation of details of the Xia dynasty very difficult.
-Discoveries in 2016 ➚ at Lajia in 2016 have given a tantalizing suggestion of a great flood at this time.
+A lack of archeological dating evidence has made the confirmation of details of the Xia dynasty very difficult.
+Discoveries in 2016 ➚ at Lajia have given a tantalizing suggestion of a great flood at this time.

 The tyrannical rule of the Emperor Jie of the Xia dynasty led to revolt and overthrow by Cheng Tang ➚ of Shang to found the Shang dynasty.
 Widespread developments began in economic, political and cultural spheres.
 The first walled cities were built at this time on a standard grid pattern layout.
 The capital was first Bo (near modern day Shangqiu) and then Yin (near modern day Anyang) both in Henan province.
-These cities seemed to have been mainly administrative and ritual centers rather; they also offered markets to the majority of people still engaged in agriculture.
-Shang China had a feudal economy with the landowners exercising absolute control over everyone in their fiefdom.
+These cities seemed to have been mainly administrative and ritual centers; they also offered markets to the majority of people who were still engaged in agriculture.
+Shang China had a feudal economy where the landowners exercised absolute control over everyone in their fiefdom.
 The nobles lived a life of luxury while everyone else scratched a meager existence.
 Rule was passed solely through the male line, setting a precedent for subsequent dynasties.
 Warfare was revolutionized by the import of domesticated horses, making chariots the feared instrument of conquest.
 Although Shang rule was limited to the Yellow River valley its influence spread to the Yangzi river and along the south-eastern coast as far as Guangdong.